General Application Information

 Pittsburgh, PA 15261

-All materials, including the National Board and TOEFL Scores, must be received in our office by the application deadline for the respective program.
+All materials, including the National Board and TOEFL Scores, must be received in the Office of Residency Education by the application deadline for the respective program.

 All application instructions should be followed carefully.
 It is the responsibility of the applicant to ensure that the application is complete.
 Incomplete applications will not be processed.
 All materials submitted for consideration become the property of the University of Pittsburgh School of Dental Medicine and will not be returned to the applicant for any reason.